tijlleenders/Freelist-android/README.md

 * The first phase is in the form of a todo-app for a single individual.
 * The second phase will be collaborative.

+A lot of things in life can be managed by making lists (of lists...).
-See https://github.com/tijlleenders/Freelist-android/wiki for more ideas
+See https://github.com/tijlleenders/Freelist-android/wiki for some ideas.

 ### Freelist design principles
 * (F) Free